 GSAB: Goodman Student Advisory Board, the purpose and composition of which is defined in the Goodman Student Advisory Board Bylaw.

-Member: A student of the Goodman School of Business pursuing a Bachelor of Business Administration or a Bachelor of Accounting degree, with or without a co-op option, who has paid the Business Student Levy.
+Member: A student of the Goodman School of Business pursuing a Bachelor of Business Administration (including International Dual Degree) or a Bachelor of Accounting degree, with or without a co-op option, who has paid the Business Student Levy.

 MOU: The Goodman School of Business Student Levy Memorandum of Understanding outlining the required allocation of Goodman School of Business Levy funds to which the BSA must adhere.

-Student Engagement Coordinator: A Goodman School of Business staff member working in the Student Engagement Office who serves members of the BSA by providing guidance and organizational knowledge.
+Student Engagement Coordinator: A Goodman School of Business staff member working in the Student Engagement Office who provides the BSA with guidance and organizational knowledge.

 Term of Office: The twelve (12) -month period lasting from May 1 of one calendar year through to April 30 of the following calendar year.